sjkummer/janus-gateway-js/README.md

     Detaches plugin.
 Returns a promise that is resolved when plugin is detached successfully.

+ * `plugin.cleanup()`

+    Cleans plugin resources.
+Be very careful with this method.
+Do not call it on attached plugins.
+Returns a promise that is resolved when the plugin is cleaned.

  *  `plugin.sendSync(message)`

     Sends a message.
 Returns a promise.
 If plugin has a transaction with id equal to `message['transaction']` then the promise is resolved after transaction is completed.
 Otherwise the same as `plugin.send`.